harshithascribe/Harshitha/README.md

 - ⭐ HackerRank: 2★ in Java | 3★ in Python
 - 🛡️ Stay Safe Online Quiz – G20/GOI (2023)
 - 🌐 GLOBAL EMPLOYABILITY TEST 2025 and achieved 92 PERCENTILE
+- Participated in TechExpo organised by IIT, Guwahati
+- Participated in TATA Crucible Campus Quiz 2025 organised by the TATA group

 ---